 The National Association for Gifted Children has a page dedicated to gifted education and is arranged by each state.

-For the first time in nearly a decade, gifted education is funded in the budget!
+We need your help to keep gifted education in the state budget!
+For the first time in nearly a decade, gifted education was funded for the 2018-19 budget!
+We have our incredible bill sponsors, Heather Carter, Kate Brophy-McGee, and Sean Bowie to thank.
 As you know, districts and charters are required by law to meet the needs of their gifted students.
 During the great recession, the funding for this mandate was eliminated.

-The budget now includes a one-time appropriation of $1 million for gifted programs, teacher training, and identification.
-While this is certainly not full-funding (fully funding the mandate would cost around $4 million), it is an important and necessary first step.
-AAGT will be spending the coming year advocating for the best use of these funds and demonstrating to the legislature the value in funding gifted education.
-This also means that we will be back next year asking for more funding, sharing our stories, and educating the legislature on why gifted students deserve to have their needs met.
+Last year’s budget included a one-time appropriation of $1 million for gifted programs, teacher training, and identification.
+While this was certainly not full-funding (fully funding the mandate would cost $5 million), it was an important and necessary first step.
+AAGT is spending the current legislative session advocating for fully-funding the gifted mandate and demonstrating to the legislature the value in funding gifted education.

 One of the benefits of AAGT membership is up-to-the-minute news about important legislation affecting gifted education.
 AAGT appreciates every contribution and any kind of support given that helps us advocate for the diverse population of gifted children in the state of Arizona.